maveniix/rubysteps/lessons/002_rails_mvc/README.md

 See the top-level README for how to run the exercises.
 This lesson's exercises are in the `lessons/002_rails_mvc` directory.

+If you run into problems, it may be because your vagrant box is out of date.
+You can run `vagrant box outdated` to check, and then `vagrant box update` to update the image.
+You then need to destroy your local box and restart it, with `vagrant destroy` and `vagrant up`.

 --------

 # The Way Rails Does Model-View-Controller